 Source: Institute on Taxation and Economic Policy, Who Pays?
-A Distributional Analysis of the Tax Systems in All 50 States, 3rd ed.
-(November 2009)
+A Distributional Analysis of the Tax Systems in All 50 States, 4th ed.
+(January 2013)

 In contrast to sales and property taxes, Nebraska's income tax is progressive.
-Nebraskans earning less than \$20,000 a year pay very little in income tax (two tenths of a percent of income), while the average earner pays 2.5 percent, and the highest-income individuals pay 4.7 percent.
+Nebraskans earning less than \$20,000 a year pay little to no income tax, while the average earner pays 2.5 percent, and the highest-income individuals pay 4.3 percent.
 This is due to the graduated income tax rate structure summarized in Chapter 3, as well as specific policies focused on low- and high-income earners.

 Policies like the state Earned Income Tax Credit ensure that workers who earn too little to stay out of poverty pay income tax on a fairly small portion of their earnings.
-Nebraska is also one of a small number of states with an Alternative Minimum Tax, which is an additional tax meant to ensure that higher-income individuals cannot use so many deductions and credits that they end up paying no income tax at all.
+Nebraska also is one of a small number of states with an Alternative Minimum Tax, which is an additional tax meant to ensure that higher-income individuals cannot use so many deductions and credits that they end up paying no income tax at all.
 Combined with the additional tax for high-income earners mentioned in Chapter 3 and a tax rate that increases with income, higher-income families tend to pay income taxes on more of their earnings.

 Like the individual income tax, the corporate income tax has a structure where tax rates rise with profits.
 Nebraska is one of 23 states that even the playing field between small and large businesses, through a policy known as "combined reporting."
-46 This prevents large, multi-state corporations from shifting profits made in Nebraska to subsidiaries in other states where taxes might be lower or nonexistent.
+This prevents large, multi-state corporations from shifting profits made in Nebraska to subsidiaries in other states where taxes might be lower or nonexistent.
 Combined reporting ensures that small in-state and large multi-state companies are on equal footing on taxes, with each contributing its share to maintaining the roads, schools, and other services that make their profits possible.

 Tax expenditures can raise fairness issues.
-While a large percentage of the estimated \$4.5 billion in annual tax expenditures in Nebraska are widely accepted exemptions, such as not taxing wood purchased by a furniture maker because it will be taxed when sold as a chair, other tax expenditures, such as taxing a night at the movies but not a day at the spa, may be more questionable to the average taxpayer.
-Business subsidies may also raise questions.
+While a large percentage of the estimated \$6.4 billion in annual tax expenditures in Nebraska are widely accepted exemptions, such as not taxing wood purchased by a furniture maker because it will be taxed when sold as a chair, other tax expenditures, such as taxing a night at the movies but not a day at the spa, may be more questionable to the average taxpayer.
+Business subsidies also may raise questions.
 Businesses that are not in the targeted industries, are too small to qualify for subsidies, or already made the investments that are now being subsidized for other companies may argue that they are being treated unfairly because they effectively pay a higher tax rate than the subsidized businesses.
 Better data about how effective these subsidies are in creating jobs and increasing investment in the state could help address these concerns.